-I suppose I could tell you that I’m a 26-year old full-time undergraduate student from southern California working toward Bachelor’s Degrees in both Computer Science and Mathematics.
+I suppose I could tell you that I’m a 27-year old full-time undergraduate student from southern California working toward Bachelor’s Degrees in both Computer Science and Mathematics.
 Or perhaps that I’m a proud brony…Or perhaps that I’m also a package maintainer for the Fedora Project.
 It might also be worthwhile to add that I am very much a Caffeine addict.
 (I – quite literally – bathe in the stuff!)
 Let’s not forget that I’m also an advocate of Free software (think “freedom;” not “no cost”) and a technology enthusiast.
 Would it help, too, if I mentioned that I have been a moderator on the Developer Shed Forums since May, 2004?
-It would probably also be prudent to mention that I am fluent in English and Spanish, and am currently attempting to learn Japanese. (とても楽しいですよ！ – It’s very fun!)
+It would probably also be prudent to mention that I am fluent in English and Spanish, and have a rudimentary grasp of Japanese. (とても楽しいですよ！ – It’s very fun!)
 I am also an avid reader and fan of most “hard” Science Fiction and many Fantasy-genre series.

 I also strive to be a very open-minded and logical person when it comes to disagreements.
 And those whom I’m fortunate enough to call friends and family will definitely tell you that I seem to be known for making either fairly horrid or extremely funny jokes – never a happy medium of “only mildly funny.”
 Lastly, as seems to be a must among geeks, I require corrective eyeglasses in order to see clearly.

 There are a myriad of other notable items which I could tell you about myself, such as my height (approx. 1.78 meters) and hair color (black), but all of these are mere facets of my identity.
 I suppose it could be said that who I am is the sum total of all of these these individual characteristics, including those not mentioned due to insignificance and privacy concerns.